milanmaldini/UCS/README.md

 # Readme!

 This repository contains the Development build of Ultrapowa Clash Server, a C# server emulator for the game Clash of Clans.
-Keep in mind that this is the version written by the official Developer Team containing ExPl0itR
+Keep in mind that this is the version written by the official Developer Team containing.

-Lasertrap
+Ultrapowa
-Berkan (GobelinLand)
+Berkan
-Aidid
 iSwürfel
+aDeltaX
 thecheater887

 UCS is NOT affiliated with Supercell.
 Help and Support: http://ultrapowa.com/forum/